These top beach destinations in Africa are perfect compliments to the classical wildlife safari that travel to the continent is synonymous with.

 Pristine, sandy beaches and warm waters are the norm across the board at these 4 African Beach Spots.
 Here's a look at each beach paradise in a little more detail:

-On the east coast of Southern Africa, Mozambique's beaches and islands are lapped by the warm waters of the Indian Ocean.
+Located on the east coast of Southern Africa, Mozambique's coast and its islands boast the warm water of the Indian Ocean.

-Travel to Praia de Zavorra, Morrungulu, Inhambane, Praia do Tofo and Vilanculous, on the mainland near the Bazaruto Archipelago.
+Travel to Praia de Zavorra, Morrungulu, Inhambane, Praia do Tofo and Vilanculos, on the mainland near the Bazaruto Archipelago.
 Water activities include snorkelling, fishing, scuba diving, surfing, kayaking and dhow sailing trips.
-Bazaruto, known as the Pearl of the Indian Ocean, is world famous for its pristine reefs and abundant sealife, from manta rays to whale sharks, making for superb scuba diving and snorkelling.
+Bazaruto, known as the Pearl of the Indian Ocean, is world famous for its pristine reefs and abundant sea life, from manta rays to whale sharks, making for superb scuba diving and snorkelling.

-Bazaruto Islands and Mozambique Beach Trips are mostly combined with Kruger National Park (South Africa) and other top game parks and attractions in southern Africa, including Victoria Falls and Lake Malawi.
+Trips to Bazaruto Islands and Mozambique beaches are mostly combined with Kruger National Park (South Africa) and other top game parks and attractions in Southern Africa, including Victoria Falls and Lake Malawi.

 The allure of the exotic Spice Islands off Tanzania lies in the miles of unspoiled beaches and rich history, strongly influenced by Arabic culture along with African influences.